Parents expect their kids to act out every once in a while.

 But if your child is consistently defiant then he or she may have oppositional defiant disorder.
 This behavioural disorder affects around 2% to 16% of Australian children.

 If your child is acting out repeatedly, you are probably at your wit’s end.
 And understandably so.
 According to psychologist and Talk Less, Listen More author, Michael Hawton, one in five parents admit to having trouble with behaviour in one of their children at any given time.
 But if your child is repeatedly aggressive and purposely bothering or irritating others, there could be more at play.
 Such as oppositional defiant disorder.

-Before you send your child to the naughty corner (for infinity), have a look at the signs of oppositional defiant disorder and what you can do to help your child if he or she is displaying similar actions.
+So before you send your child to the naughty corner (for infinity), have a look at the signs of oppositional defiant disorder and what you can do to help your child if he or she is displaying similar actions.

 Oppositional defiant disorder, or ODD, is characterised by a repeating pattern of defiant, disobedient, hostile and negative behaviour towards authority figures.
 While all children will showcase some of these signs, especially after a bad day or a fight with mum or dad, children with ODD will display these characteristic behaviours for six months or longer.